 Lucas closed the door behind him after leaving, to which the nurse sighed in relief, thinking she was finally rid of that troublesome student... only to shrill without looking behind her when she heard Lucas open the door half-way and poke his head back into the clinic.

 "Thought the day would never come when someone finally decided to use his weapon not just for show, huh?
 I hope the next guy with injuries like mine gets better treatment."

-Standing outside the door to the clinic, Lucas saw how long the line of injured students currently was and started to question his words towards the school nurse.
+Standing outside the door to the clinic, Lucas saw how long the line of injured students currently was and started to question his words toward the school nurse.

 That was pretty harsh coming from me.
 She does have a lot to cover.
 Maybe I should go back in and apologize.

 Then again, that nurse refused or was reluctant to treat his injuries right away even though he was the first one to enter her office.
 Lucas was unsure of what would be the right thing to do so he decided for the time being that maybe he should at least not snitch on the nurse's lack of professionalism.
-The age gap between her and the students she was treating didn't seem very wide so she's probably young and still has room to learn.
+The age gap between her and the students didn't seem very wide so she was probably young and still had some room to learn.
 Maybe after some time, he could see her in a new light if she took his words to heart and maybe he would be ready to accept an apology from her if she were to give him one.

 With that thought out of the way, Lucas looked ahead only to find himself face-to-face with someone the nurse already dismissed.
 He had his back leaned on the wall opposite to the clinic and wore a lightly armored black trench coat.
 On his forehead was a square plaster bandage that was a bit stained in the middle with his blood.
 This was the dual sword-wielding student who earlier that morning, tried to chop Lucas' arm off, but failed to do so despite giving his all to his swing.